-- Phase 4 vehicular level crossings requiring diversionary roads to existing infrastructure; - Phase 5 vehicular level crossings requiring the construction of a vehicular bridge. - 2.6.7 This Order progresses level crossings that fall within phases 1, 2 and 4.
-These phases are being progressed first due to the minimal infrastructure investment required. - 2.6.8 Network Rail identified this opportunity to rationalise level crossings, improving the resilience of the network, improving user safety and delivering better value for money through identifying where existing infrastructure could be utilised in the first instance for alternative diversionary routes. - 2.6.9 In these cases the installation of costly new infrastructure, including bridges and underpasses, cannot be justified, when existing infrastructure can be utilised to deliver the same benefits at a fraction of the construction cost. - 2.6.10 Network Rail will continue to progress schemes that utilise new technology to improve safety at level crossings, but this approach does not remove the safety risk or constraint on future growth on the network.
+- infrastructure can be utilised to deliver the same benefits at a fraction of the construction cost. - 2.6.10 Network Rail will continue to progress schemes that utilise new technology to improve safety at level crossings, but this approach does not remove the safety risk or constraint on future growth on the network.
 It also requires a cost outlay for installation and an ongoing maintenance burden. - 2.6.11 In this Order, we have sought to improve accessibility for all users on our diversionary routes where feasible, and have proposed routes which are free of steps and stiles in the majority of cases.
-We have discharged our public sector equality duty at all levels of decision making, and have undertaken a Diversity Impact Assessment Scoping Report for all level crossings in the Order as well as preparing several site specific Diversity Impact Assessments where possible issues have been identified. - 2.6.12 Network Rail has had regard to the National Planning Policy Framework (NPPF).
+We have discharged our public sector equality duty at all levels of decision making, and our contractors have undertaken a Diversity Impact Assessment Scoping Report for all level crossings in the Order as well as preparing several site specific Diversity Impact Assessments where possible issues have been identified. - 2.6.12 In pursuing this Order Network Rail has had regard to the National Planning Policy Framework (NPPF).
 In my capacity as the DRSAM, my understanding is that the NPPF embodies the principle that promotes a "presumption in favour of sustainable development".
 In my view Network Rail's proposals accord with that principle.
-The proposals will contribute to a more efficient and cost-effective rail network, in turn supporting sustainable transport. - 2.6.13 The Scheme will contribute to economic growth, particularly by removing constraints on the network, so as to provide a positive improvement to quality of life by contributing to improvements in the conditions in which people live, work, travel and take leisure ( paragraph 9).
-Furthermore, it accords with the principles in paragraph 17, recognising the intrinsic character and beauty of the countryside and supporting rural communities (5th bullet), assists in actively managing patterns of growth to make the fullest possible use of public transport, walking and cycling (11th bullet) and assists in supporting local strategies to improve health, and deliver sufficient facilities to meet local needs (12th bullet).
+The proposals will contribute to a more efficient and cost-effective rail network, in turn supporting sustainable transport. - 2.6.13 The project will contribute to economic growth, particularly by removing constraints on the network, so as to provide a positive improvement to quality of life by contributing to improvements in the conditions in which people live, work, travel and take leisure (paragraph 9).
+Furthermore, it accords with the principles in paragraph 17, recognising the intrinsic character and beauty of the countryside and supporting rural communities (5th bullet), assists in actively managing patterns of growth to make the fullest possible use of public transport, walking and cycling (11th bullet) and assists in supporting local strategies to improve health, and deliver sufficient facilities to meet local needs (12th bullet). - 2.6.14 Consistent with delivering sustainable development, the removal of constraints on the rail network to enable increased capacity and other operational improvements is also in line with building a strong, competitive economy, supporting sustainable economic growth a low carbon future (paragraphs 18 and 19), and supporting a prosperous rural economy (paragraph 28).
+The proposals fully support promoting sustainable transport to contribute to wider sustainability and health issues and, in line with paragraph 35 of the NPPF will assist in accommodating efficient delivery of goods and supplies and access to high quality public transport facilities. - 2.6.15 Given the limited nature of the project, in line with paragraph 75, the proposals protect public rights of way and access; maintain the openness of the countryside and are consistent the principles relating to protection of the Green Belt, flood risk and conserving the natural environment.